Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 	- You may not have 3 or more units with the same class (2 is ok, one male one female to distinguish different builds).
 	- **A team cannot have more than 2 units with special (unique) classes in a 10-unit team**, and 3 special classes in a 12-unit team.
 Any wingedman, angel knight and undead is counted as special.
 - **Equipment Clause**
 	- Only lv.
 1~27 gears are allowed to use.
 Exceptions: lv.
-30 cudgels are also allowed.
+30 cudgels and Lv.
+28 bows, xbows are allowed.
 	- **Lv.
 16+ (16 included) Blowguns are banned.
 Kotetsu and Caldia are banned.** (since there is no shutdown clause)
 	- Only 10 kinds of rings are allowed: lv.
 1 ones (warrior's ring, defender's ring) and lv.
 8 ones (ring of str/vit/.../res).
 	- You may not use anti-undead weapons to attack the undead.